Symptoms of EPI are similar to those of other conditions that affect your stomach and digestion

 Unexplained weight loss

 EPI affects protein and carbohydrate digestion, but the greatest impact comes from fat maldigestion, which is the primary cause of weight loss in people with EPI.
 While it may not seem serious, it’s important to tell your doctor if you’re losing weight and don’t know why.
-This weight loss can be a sign of EPI or another medical condition.
+This can be a sign of EPI or another medical condition.

 " "